 Minnesota’s agriculture sector relies on many forms of transportation.
 We depend upon our nation’s highways, roads and bridges, as well as rail and waterways not only to move products to markets here and abroad, but also to transport necessary inputs to our farms.
 Therefore, AgriGrowth is strongly supportive of federal efforts to make new investments in our nation’s transportation infrastructure, such as modernization of the aging Mississippi River locks and dams system, as well as our nation’s highway system

-To learn more about AgriGrowth’s public policy work, please contact our Director of Government and Member Relations, Gary Kay at 651-292-3912; email@example.com.
+To learn more about AgriGrowth’s public policy work, please contact our Director of Government and Member Relations, Patrick Murray at 651-238-0089; firstname.lastname@example.org.